-Table 37: Scenario 1
+Table 38: Scenario 1

 What does this future look like?
 Following a period of contraction due to the COVID-19 pandemic, economic activity and corresponding population and employment growth return to pre-COVID-19 projected levels within 10 years.
-Growth will occur across the Wellington Region in the three growth corridors of the Wellington Regional
+Growth will occur across the Wellington Region in the three growth corridors of the Wellington Regional Growth Framework.

 What does this mean for transport?
-Growth Framework.
-Continued increase in travel demand acros regional growth corridors. s the region a nd within the
+Continued increase in travel demand acros regional growth corridors. s the region a and within the

 What will cause this?
 Assumption Impact Level of certainty

 Population and demographic Low

 Economic Low

 Climate change and natural hazards High

 Technological and behavioural change High

 Legislation and governance Medium

 What might be different?
-Population, employment and demographic change may occur at different rates or unevenly across the region.
-Economic growth slows or accelerates outside anticipated rates.
-Technological and behavioural changes.
-The implications of these factors are explored in scenarios 2 and 3.
+Population, employment and demographic rates or unevenly across the region.
+Economic growth slows or accelerates outs Technological and behavioural changes.
+The implications of these factors are explored. side anticipate ed rates.